This post is about teacher bias. It’s also about foxes, dogs and Self Organized Learning Environments (SOLEs).

 1. Status Quo Bias is a subconscious preference not to change: “This is the right way to do things, because this is the way things have been done up until now.”
 It drives lazy decision-making, and it’s central to why institutionalized education so often fails.
 It is attributable to all stakeholders, from ministries of education to classroom teachers and even the students themselves.

 3. Attribution bias is assumptions people make about the behavior of others.
 A typical example in education is to equate high grades with intelligence, and poor grades with stupidity.
-Like confirmation bias, sadly, attribution bias is the norm, not the exception.
+Like status quo and confirmation biases, sadly, attribution bias is the norm, not the exception.

-While teacher bias affects every classroom, “SOLE”s were discovered on the streets of Delhi, not in a school.
+While teacher bias affects every classroom, it does not necessarily manifest in education per se.
+“SOLE”s were discovered on the streets of Delhi, not in a school.
 They are teacherless learning systems, and should by definition be free from teacher bias.

 If you are not familiar with SOLEs, they are a form of Problem Based Learning (PBL), defined by Sugata Mitra in the late 1990s, when he conducted the famous “Hole in the Wall” experiments in India.
 Computers were embedded in a wall at a convenient height for children.
 The local kids, many of whom were illiterate, couldn’t speak English, and had never seen a computer before, gathered around and started playing with the new machines.
 Learning through trial and error, scaffolding each other in peer to peer instruction, the children quickly progressed from zero to computer literacy.